 Birdsong is a beautiful example – taken from nature – of musical ornamentation.
 It is, at the same time, a wonderful sonic representation of the way these little songbirds fly (dance): flitting and darting about with extreme and sudden changes of velocity and direction.
 It’s curious how the sounds (music) that different species of animals make, reflect perfectly their physical characteristics, the way they move, and the way they behave.
 It is as though their movements were a perfectly choreographed dance to their own voice (music) or vice-versa!
 In other words, we wouldn’t expect an eagle to sing like a nightingale, nor would we expect it to fly like a nightingale.
 Imagine how surprising it would be if a hippopotamus sounded and moved like a chihuahua (or vice-versa).
 But sometimes we do have to make our cello – a large instrument – sound as though it were a darting little songbird (violin).

 Trills are a frequent component of birdsong and we will continue with this avian analogy.
-In some phrases a cellist’s left hand soars like an eagle, barely beating its wings.
-This corresponds to moments in which we have simultaneously very few articulations of fingers, and plenty of time in which to do them: slow, juicy powerful melodies.
-At other times, however, our left hand needs to behave more like a hummingbird, beating its wings (the equivalent of articulating the fingers) 50 times per second even just to hover in the same place.
+In some phrases, a cellist’s left-hand soars like an eagle, barely beating its wings.
+This corresponds to moments in which we have simultaneously very few articulations of fingers, and plenty of time in which to do them: slow, juicy, powerful, sustained melodies.
+At other times, however (in the case of constantly trilled passages such as in the following examples), our left-hand needs to behave more like a hummingbird, beating its wings (the equivalent of articulating the fingers) 50 times per second even just to hover in the same place.
+In the first excerpt below we are trilling constantly for almost 30 seconds but apart from the trill, the hand barely moves.

 The woodpecker – whose pecking frequency is around 20 pecks per second – provides another analogy of the trill taken from the natural world.
 Another fairly good mechanical trill analogy, taken this time from the inanimate world, could be the pneumatic drill (jackhammer), which actually has a “trilling frequency” very similar to the woodpecker (between 19 and 25 blows per second).
 The rapid alternations of the hummingbird’s wings, the woodpecker’s beak and the jackhammers point are considerably faster than even the fastest trill.